-If you request accommodations with ARRT, but do not submit your documentation to Paradigm, we will return your fee after one year and your exam eligibility will close.
+If you request accommodations with ARRT, but do not submit your documentation to Paradigm, we will return your fee after 180 days, or sooner, depending on when your FL-DOH Rad Tech Certification Office 180-day eligibility period ends.
 If you apply for accommodations and then decide you no longer wish to go through the approval process, you will need to notify ARRT by fax (651.681.3293, attn: StateRHC Coordinator) to process your exam without test accommodations.